xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/01-Student-lab-manual.md

 ## Lab scenario

 You are a developer working for an organization that is using Microsoft Teams as the primary collaboration platform.
-You want to gain an understanding of the Microsoft Teams developer framework to determine if building a custom app on the Microsoft Teams platform is right for you, and if so you want to choose the right extensibility points and distribution model to make your app successful. ## Objectives
+You want to gain an understanding of the Microsoft Teams developer framework to determine if building a custom app on the Microsoft Teams platform is right for you, and if so you want to choose the right extensibility points and distribution model to make your app successful.
+## Objectives

 After you complete this lab, you will be able to:

+- Create a Microsoft Teams app manifest.

-- Recognize the components of a Teams App.
+- Deploy a Teams app.

-- Describe webhooks in Microsoft Teams.

-- Explain tabs in Microsoft Teams.
+- Create and use task modules.

+- Create a webhook.

+- Implement custom Teams tabs.

-- Describe messaging extensions.
+- Create a messaging extension.

+- Create a conversational Bot.

 ## Lab setup